 Annual funding for cochlear implants

-More than $8 million is funded for implants and associated support each year.
+More than $15 million is currently funded for implants and associated support each year.
+This is enabling approximately 160 people to have cochlear implants annually.

 Who provides cochlear implant services and where